agdnicholson/dispatch-batch-system/README.md

 app\Classes\DispatchBatchLog.php\
 app\Classes\DispatchBatch.php

 The classes can be used via autoload.
-Composer is recommended.\
+Composer is recommended.

-Once composer is installed or if you already have it\
-    simply running the following command should set things up:
+Once composer is installed or if you already have it simply running the following command should set things up:

 composer install

-It should now be possible to run the example app (example-app.php implementation found in the root of the project.\
+It should now be possible to run the example app (example-app.php implementation found in the root of the project.

 This can be executed via command line or in a browser if for example you have apache or
     a virtual hosting environment such as Docker already running.

 php example-app.php\
-You should see the demo output in command line.
+You should see the demo output in command line or browser window if example-app.php is ran from there.

 ## Class usage
 Below follows a set of examples of how to use some of the class functionality provided with this system.